Photo by Jessica Leibowitz

 Add the chicken broth and simmer, partially covered, for 10 minutes.
 Add the chicken and hominy and simmer until heated through.
 Add salt and pepper to taste.
 To serve: ladle into bowls and let everyone garnish their own portion.

-Mexican Tomatillo Salsa: Combine the 3 fresh tomatillos, husked, rinsed, and quartered, 4 scallions (white and light green parts), coarsely chopped (about 1/2 cup), 1/3 cup coarsely chopped cilantro (stems and all), 2 tablespoons vegetable oil, 1 tablespoon fresh lime juice, 1/2 jalapeno or 1 Serrano chile, seeds removed, if desired, 1 small garlic clove, minced (3/4 teaspoon) in a food processor and pulse until the ingredients are almost smooth with a few small chunks.
+Tomatillo Salsa: Combine 3 large fresh tomatillos, husked, rinsed, and quartered, 4 scallions (white and light green parts), coarsely chopped (about 1/2 cup), 1/3 cup coarsely chopped cilantro (stems and all), 2 tablespoons vegetable oil, 1 tablespoon fresh lime juice, 1/2 jalapeno or 1 Serrano chile, seeds removed, if desired, 1 small garlic clove, minced (3/4 teaspoon) in a food processor and pulse until the ingredients are almost smooth with a few small chunks.
 Add kosher salt and freshly milled black pepper to taste.
 Cover and refrigerate until ready to serve.
 Makes a scant 1 cup.